Ars Electronica: Ars Electronica Center

-The center is housed in a modern complex of buildings by the Danube.
+The Ars Electronica Center (AEC) is housed in a modern complex of buildings by the Danube.
 It acts as Ars Electronica's permanent base and showcase.
 The majority of the space is used for public exhibitions and events, with an emphasis on interactivity and participation.
 Major themes are life sciences, environmental issues, and preparation for impending technological developments with likely impacts on society.

 There is also provision for conferences, workshops, and R&D. The center was enhanced and expanded in 2009, coincident with Linz's term as European Capital of Culture.
 It is the most-visited museum in Linz.

 Ars Electronica Futurelab

 The Futurelab, housed at the Ars Electronica Center, is a center of expertise for multidisciplinary research and development of new cyberarts technologies.
 It is staffed by about 35 permanent team members, and offers residencies to established and emerging artists and researchers.

 The Futurelab has produced infrastructure and content for the Center and Festival.
 More recently it has engaged in art&science projects with universities and the private sector.